Porous cylinder arrays for optimal wake and drag characteristics: Methods

 To determine the best possible configuration of cylinder arrangements, we employ a multi-objective genetic optimization algorithm called Non-dominated Sorting Genetic Algorithm II (NSGA II) \citep{Debsander2002}.
 The optimizer attempts to simultaneously maximize the drag acting on the structure and minimize the intensity of vortices in the wake, which is represented by the enstrophy in this case.
 In general, genetic algorithms operate on a collection of `individuals' and iteratively improve a population's characteristics by assigning each individual a certain `fitness' value or rank.
 The fitness value represents the eligibility of a particular individual to pass on its characteristics to future generations.
 In the present work, each `individual' corresponds to one distinct arrangement of 8 cylinders around a central fixed cylinder, and is characterized by 8 pairs of $r_{i}$ and $\theta_{i}$ values as shown in Figure~\ref{fig:gen1_arrangement}.
 A large number of distinct individuals are created and evaluated throughout the optimization process.

 Fitness values are assigned to each individual based on the average enstrophy observed in the wake, and the net drag experienced by the cylinder array.
 These quantities are determined via two-dimensional Direct Numerical Simulations, where the particular individual (i.e., array arrangement) being evaluated is placed in a uniform inflow, as depicted in Figure \ref{fig:patch}.
-The average wake enstrophy is computed within a pre-defined window $S \in [3.21D$ x $2.58D]$, which is sufficiently large to accommodate the spanwise extent of the vortices generated in the wake.
+The average wake enstrophy is computed within a predefined window $\Omega \in [3.21D$ x $2.58D]$ downstream of the arrays, which is sufficiently large to accommodate the spanwise extent of the vortices generated in the wake.
 Each individual is evaluated for a total of 120 units of nondimensionalized time $(t^{*} = tU_{\infty}/d)$, during which the time-averaged enstrophy and net drag are computed.
-The enstrophy $E$ is computed as the double integral of the square of the vorticity magnitude $\omega$ within the pre-defined region $S$ as follows:
+The enstrophy $E$ is computed as the double integral of the square of the vorticity magnitude $\omega$ within the predefined region $\Omega$ as follows:

+The drag is computed using the streamwise component of the penalty-force determined from the 2D simulations as follows: